-Fall is almost synonymous with breaking out the boots in America, and that means ankle boots, snow boots, rubber boots, riding boots, Chelsea boots, over-the-knee boots and more.
+Fall is synonymous with breaking out the fall boots in America.
+That means snow boots, rubber boots, riding boots, Chelsea boots, over-the-knee boots, and more!
 Yet, do you know which boots have the real, life-changing magic to save lives?

 To understand how, it’s important to understand what rainy days are like in Southeast Asia in the first place.

 Rainy days take on a whole new meaning

 For starters, “rainy days” in places like Southeast Asia are not like rainy days here.
 All of Southeast Asia sits on the seismically active “Ring of Fire.”
 This means the region is prone to earthquakes and volcanic eruptions (which can cause tsunamis).
 On average, a large tsunami happens in Indonesia every five years.
 The Philippines also gets approximately three times as much as rainfall as the United States.
 Monsoon seasons can last up to seven months long!